cdbzb/super/Extensions/VSTPlugin/README.md

 If you want to enable bit bridging (running 32-bit plugins on a 64-bit host and vice versa), you have to perform the following steps:

-1) compile the project with a 64-bit compiler (e.g. in a 'build64' folder)
+1) build and install the project with a 64-bit compiler (e.g. in a `build64` folder)

-2) compile the project with a 32-bit compiler (e.g. in a 'build32' folder)
+2) build and install the project with a 32-bit compiler (e.g. in a `build32` folder)

-3) copy the 32-bit 'host.exe' to the 64-bit installation folder and rename it to 'host_i386.exe'
+3) 64-bit: set the `HOST32_PATH` variable to the path of the 32-bit(!) host.exe and reinstall the project.

-4) copy the 64-bit 'host.exe' to the 32-bit installation folder and rename it to 'host_amd64.exe'
+4) 32-bit: set the `HOST_AMD64_PATH` variable to the path of the 64-bit(!) host.exe and reinstall the project.

-If you get compilation errors concerning the SRWLock functions, it means that the Windows SDK version (`_WIN32_WINNT`) is set too low.
-The minimum supported version is `0x0600` (= Windows 7); you can easily override it with the `WINVER` CMake variable.
+By default, the minimum Windows deployment target is Windows 7.
+You may choose a *higher* version by setting the `WINVER` CMake variable.

 If you compile with MinGW, make sure to choose the appropriate generator with `cmake .. -G "Unix Makefiles"`.
 Alternatively, you can pick a generator in cmake-gui when you first click "Configure".
 In this case you should also select the correct toolchain.

 ##### Warning about 32-bit MinGW